 How are the icons defined?

 Icons are grouped in icon sets.
-On your own set, you can:

-- or create a new icon set for the icon, from the + menu item, and then selecting Icon set.
+- Or create a new icon set for the icon, from the + menu item, and then selecting Icon set.

 What basemaps are used on the platform?